Do Speed Vans Flash? – Everything You Need to Know About Speed Camera Vans and What to Expect

 UK fixed and mobile speed camera tolerances

 Some police forces in the UK have tolerances for mobile and fixed-speed cameras.
-Please note that this does not apply to all forces in the country, however.
-For those that offer fixed and mobile speed camera tolerances, the rule is typically 10% over the speed limit plus 2 mph.
-For instance, if you are driving in an area with a 40 mph speed limit, a mobile camera will take a picture of your car and license plate and note your speed if you are driving over 46 mph.
-You should not rely on that rule, however, as it is completely up to the police authorities in the particular area to decide whether or not they would be following that rule.
+Do have in mind that this does not apply to all areas in the country.
+For those that have decided that the fixed and mobile speed camera should have tolerances, the rule is in most cases 10% over the speed limit plus 2 mph.
+For example, if you are driving in an area which has a 40 mph speed limit, a mobile camera will take a picture of your car and license plate and record your speed only if you are driving over 46 mph.
+You should definitely not rely on that rule, as it is 100% up to the police authorities in that specific area to decide whether or not they would be following that rule.

 About the Author: